hxwang/Seminar/2014-GMU-and-IBM-Symposium-on-Diverse-Data-Analytics-Applications/file/Tecuci-Discover-Hypotheses.md

 ## Connecting the Dots through the Discovery of Evidence, Hypotheses, and Arguments from Masses of Data

-- Author: Gheorghe Tecuci, George Mason University
+- Speaker: Gheorghe Tecuci, George Mason University

 ### Learning
 - Learn the knowledge of subject matter experts